Sensory course level 1 - introduction

 Sensory Course Level 1 - Introduction

-You will find our training center on the edge of the Ruhr area, in Dinslaken.
+You can find our training center in Dinslaken, on the edge of the Ruhr area.

-In our one-day introductory sensory course, we explore the different flavor nuances of coffee.
-At the same time, we push the boundaries of our own perception and explore how we taste.
-In a mix of theory and lots of practice, we taste coffees from all over the world, get to know different qualities and flavor nuances, and learn to recognize when a coffee is good, better, or top-notch.
+In our one-day introductory Sensory Course, we explore the various flavor nuances of coffee.
+At the same time, we push the boundaries of our own perception and investigate how we taste at all.
+In a mix of theory and plenty of practical experience, we taste coffees from all over the world, get to know different qualities and flavor nuances, and learn to recognize when a coffee is good, better, or excellent.

 Sensory Level 1 - Course Facts